SaaS landing page design. Best practices of 2023

 But there's more: check this demo, which doesn't require you to provide an email or other personal info.
 It does what a great demo should do: showcases how fast you can upload your files and effectively compresses your images.

 The system status bar at the bottom is also a nice touch.
 It gives the user confidence that the software is stable and operational.

 Honestly, we cannot pinpoint anything out of place on this landing page.
 The home page is clean and sleek, the website is easy to navigate, and the pricing is transparent.

-If you're developing a similar service – please learn from Uploadcare.
+If you're developing a similar service – it's good idea to learn from Uploadcare.